|Robert Zimmerman (Bob Dylan) on stage with the Golden Chords.

 The Trashmen rhythm guitarist Dal Winslow recalled that, a month or so later, Dylan was asked by Rolling Stone what he did in his spare time.
 “He said, ‘Well, I go out and watch The Trashmen perform at Minnetonka, Minnesota.’
 And I thought, ‘Well, thank you, Bob.
 I take back everything I said about you.’ ”

-Everybody's Heard about the Bird: The True Story of 1960s Rock 'n' Roll in Minnesota and From Fields to Fairways: Classic Golf Clubs of Minnesota.
+Rick Shefchik spent almost thirty years in daily journalism, mostly as a critic, reporter, and columnist for the St. Paul Pioneer Press.
+He is the author of Everybody’s Heard about the Bird: The True Story of 1960s Rock ‘n’ Roll in Minnesota and From Fields to Fairways: Classic Golf Clubs of Minnesota.
 He’s a novelist and author of three works of nonfiction and has been in several working bands as a guitarist and singer.

 “Engrossing and exhaustive, Everybody’s Heard about the Bird is an invaluable pop history document that chronicles the nascent Minneapolis recording and music industry and early rock-and-roll stew.
 All in all, a labor of love that feels both fresh and long overdue.”